Port Gamble Fish Hatchery Roof Install, WA

 -

-Structural Insulated Panel (SIP) wall and roof construction
+Structural Insulated Panel (SIP) roof construction

 -